MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-entity-modeling.md

 The external name of this relationship uses the naming convention **\<relation name\>**.
 The external name is used to determine the relation in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] when the query that is sent to [!INCLUDE[prodshort](../developer/includes/prodshort.md)] is built.

-When a relationship is generated for a virtual table in [!INCLUDE[cds_long_md](../includes/cds_long_md.md)], a new field of the lookup type is also added to the source table.
-In the preceding example, when the relationship is created, a new lookup field that uses the naming convention **dyn365bc\_\<target\_table\>\_id** is added to source table table A. Because there can be several relations in an table in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the same number of lookup fields (one per related table) will be created in the source virtual table.
+When a relationship is generated for a virtual table in [!INCLUDE[cds_long_md](../includes/cds_long_md.md)], a new column of the lookup type is also added to the source table.
+In the preceding example, when the relationship is created, a new lookup column that uses the naming convention **dyn365bc\_\<target\_table\>\_id** is added to source table table A. Because there can be several relations in an table in [!INCLUDE[prodshort](../developer/includes/prodshort.md)], the same number of lookup fields (one per related table) will be created in the source virtual table.
 When this lookup field is added to a page or a view, it will show the primary field value from the related table.

 A relationship in the virtual table in [!INCLUDE[cds_long_md](../includes/cds_long_md.md)] will be generated only if the related table in the relation already exists as a virtual table in [!INCLUDE[cds_long_md](../includes/cds_long_md.md)].
 In the preceding example, if table B does not exist as a virtual table in [!INCLUDE[cds_long_md](../includes/cds_long_md.md)], the relation to table B will not be created in table A when table A is generated as a virtual table.
 This relation will be added to table A only when table B is generated as a virtual table.
 Therefore, when a virtual table is generated for [!INCLUDE[prodshort](../developer/includes/prodshort.md)], validations are done to ensure that only relationships that can be complete and functional are generated in the virtual table that is being generated.